 National Security Affairs and Preparation for Active Duty (Professional Officer Course)

 Examines the national security process, regional studies, advanced leadership ethics, and Air Force doctrine.
 Special topics of interest focus on the military as a profession, officership, military justice, civilian control of the military, preparation for active duty, and current issues affecting military professionalism.
 Continued emphasis is given to the refinement of communication skills.

-AFOQT (Air Force Officer Qualification Test)
+Air Force Officer Qualification Test

 The Air Force Officer Qualification Test (AFOQT) is a commissioning requirement for all cadets.
 It is a standardized test similar to the SAT with additional sections testing a student's knowledge of aviation and other flight-related knowledge.
-The AFOQT is administered in the cadet's third year following Field Training, and each student will have two chances to pass the test.
-This test is administered at the detachment by our Testing Officer.
-In order to provide cadets with the best opportunity to pass this test and score high for assignment selection, our Detachment offers AFOQT Prep classes.

 All AFROTC cadets must attend field training in the summer between their second and third year.
 Field training is AFROTC's version of "basic training", but Field Training will not just test a cadet's ability to perform under stress, it is meant to evaluate military discipline and Air Force leadership potential.
 This is a cadet's final evaluation in leadership, followership, and teambuilding before they will be allowed to enter the Professional Officer Course.
-Field Training is four weeks long and takes place at Maxwell AFB, AL.
+Field Training is two weeks long and takes place at Maxwell AFB, AL.